 Trend No. 1: Hardware-Based Cybersecurity

 Cybersecurity is the most important topic small business owners should have in mind.
 Small businesses need to be aware of more than the different types of threats—malware, phishing, and ransomware, for example.
-They also need to know the best IT security practices to help protect their business against these threats.
+They also need to know the best security practices to help protect their business against these threats.

 Beyond educating your employees to recognize scams and suspicious links, as well as how to improve the strength of their passwords, one of the best ways to stay secure is with hardware-based security.
 Hardware-based security helps to shrink the attack surface—the total number of possible ways to gain access to your systems and devices—severely limiting hackers’ options for potential attacks.